 F.5 Creating a Hot Spare of a Hardware RAID Volume

-Use the HOTSPARE command of sas2ircu to create a hot spare of a hardware RAID volume.
+Use the sas2ircu hotspare command to create a hot spare of a hardware RAID volume.

 In the following examples, a hot spare of a disk drive installed in disk slot 5 of SPARC M10-1 is created.